 As part of the training, the participants had the opportunity to visit the Extraordinary Chambers in the Courts of Cambodia (ECCC), which is a hybrid criminal tribunal established to prosecute the senior leaders of the Khmer Rouge for serious crimes committed from 1975 to 1979 in Cambodia.

-This is the fourth and final international law workshop of the Parliamentary Diplomacy Training Program, which commenced in 2017 and aims to strengthen the capacity of the Cambodian Parliament following a request from the Secretary General of the Senate.
-The Parliamentary Institute of Cambodia and the Max Planck Foundation plan to continue their collaboration into 2019 and beyond.
+This is the fourth and final international law workshop of the Parliamentary Diplomacy Training Programme, which commenced in 2017 and aims to strengthen the capacity of the Cambodian Parliament following a request from the Secretary-General of the Senate.
+The Parliamentary Institute of Cambodia and the Foundation plan to continue their collaboration into 2019 and beyond.